Mobile Augmented Reality with Federated Learning in the Metaverse: Case Studies of FL-MAR in the Metaverse

 \section{Case Studies of FL-MAR in the Metaverse}

-In this section, we present two case studies of FL-MAR in the Metaverse.
+In this section, we present three case studies of FL-MAR in the Metaverse.
 One FL-MAR system's channel access scheme is FDMA, and the other one uses NOMA.
-We study the system from the perspective of how to optimize the resource allocation in the system to save energy and time consumption.
+We also study the impact of non-IID, unbalanced data distributions and image resolution on the model performance of the FL-MAR system.